thomaspaulmann/EmojiTimeFormatter/README.md

 github "thomaspaulmann/EmojiTimeFormatter" ~> X.Y.Z
 ```

-Run `carthage` to build the framework and drag the built EmojiTimeFormatter.framework into your Xcode project.
+Run `carthage update --toolchain com.apple.dt.toolchain.XcodeDefault` to build the framework and drag the built EmojiTimeFormatter.framework into your Xcode project.
+It's important to specify your [toolchain in the Xcode beta builds](https://github.com/Carthage/Carthage/issues/1417).

 ## Usage